valentinaruts/starter-hugo-academic/content/authors/admin/_index.md

 I am on the 2024/2025 job market.

 In my research, I use administrative data to answer questions at the intersection of entrepreneurial finance and labor economics.
-In my job market paper, I study the effect of children on women-owned start-ups.
+My work has two main strands.
+The first focuses on how family decisions impact entrepreneurs and their firms.
+The second examines firms’ responses to economic shocks.
+In my job market paper, I study the effect of children on women's entrepreneurial activities.

 You can learn more about me in my {{< staticref "uploads/CV.pdf" "newtab" >}}<ins>CV</ins>{{< /staticref >}}.